Adult Group Psychotherapy

 Out of Network Group Fee: $45, Individual Consultation Fee $85

-In-Network Insurance Accepted: Blue Cross Blue Shield, Medicare, CIGNA, Emblem Health, GHI, Value Options, Beacon and The Empire Plan.
+In-Network Insurance Accepted(Please confirm current availability for the follwing on my Insurance Page): Blue Cross Blue Shield, Medicare, CIGNA, Emblem Health, GHI, Value Options, Beacon and The Empire Plan.
 (Copay’s/Deductibles vary, please contact your insurer)